 Mills worked under Latrobe for five years as a draftsman and clerk.
 When Mills entered his office, Latrobe's Bank of Pennsylvania, completed about two years earlier (1801), was commanding enormous attention.
-Latrobe's goal for the building had been "to produce a pure specimen of Grecian simplicity in design, and Grecian permanence in execution."
-It quickly became a landmark in American architecture and furthered the Greek Revival.
+Latrobe's goal for the building had been "to produce a pure specimen of Grecian simplicity in design, and Grecian permanence in execution."2 It quickly became a landmark in American architecture and furthered the Greek Revival.3

-When Mills's decided to leave to Latrobe's office in 1808 to establish a practice in Philadelphia, he wrote a characteristically complimentary letter to Jefferson.
+When Mills decided to leave Latrobe's office in 1808 to establish a practice in Philadelphia, he wrote a characteristically complimentary letter to Jefferson.
 In seeking his help, Mills appealed to the president's well-known belief in the ability of the citizens of his country:

-↑ Mills left the drawing with John Woodside;who then sent it to Jefferson.
-John Woodside to Jefferson, Washington, October 11, 1808.
-The Thomas Jefferson Papers, Library of Congress.
-Recipient copy available online.
+4. Mills left the drawing with John Woodside, who then sent it to Jefferson.
+Woodside to Jefferson, October 11, 1808, Thomas Jefferson Papers, Library of Congress.
+Transcription available at Founders Online.